 Research and outreach in Primatology and Physical Anthropology

-I am a primatologist and biological anthropologist, currently a part-time adjunct professor at the University of Barcelona, teaching in the Department of Social Psychology and Quantitative Psychology.
-Previously, I was a postdoctoral scientist at the Hard Tissue Biology Lab, at the Center for the Advanced Study of Human Paleobiology, at the George Washington University, where I am still a Research Associate.
+I am a primatologist and biological anthropologist, currently an adjunct professor at the University of Barcelona, teaching in the Department of Clinical Psychology and Psychobiology.
+Previously, I was a postdoctoral scientist at the Primate Life History Lab, at the Center for the Advaced Study of Human Paleobiology, at the George Washington University, where I am still a Research Associate.

 I am interested in the study of living primates and their interactions and adaptations to the habitat, in particular in their feeding ecology, growth and development.

-My current research is focused in two main projects
+My current research is focused in these main projects:

 - Dental ecology of living primates in order to elucidate which factors explain the tooth wear and microwear patterns, both in well-known and anonymous primates.